Real-time Sampling-based Model Predictive Control based on Reverse Kullback-Leibler Divergence and Its Adaptive Acceleration: Practical implementation

 where $\gamma \geq 0$ determines the ease of slowdown according to the noise, and $a_1$ is given to be $\alpha$.
-The reason for setting $5\gamma$ is that the first term of $s_i$ is $0.2$ with the normal distribution, which can be canceled by multiplying $5$.
-Note that it is unclear the sample scales calculated are actually based on which values (and the optimal $\gamma$).
-Hence, in Appendix~\ref{app:ablation}, this question is verified by testing the values related to the gradient computation.
+The reason for setting $5\gamma$ is that the first term of $s_i$ is $0.2$ within the normal distribution, wherein it can be canceled by multiplying $5$.
+It is unclear whether the calculated sample scales are actually based on the values (and the optimal $\gamma$).
+Hence, in Appendix~\ref{app:ablation}, this question is verified through testing the values related to the gradient computation.